CurryEshay/nexa/README.md

+## License
-This project is licensed under the CC BY-NC-SA 4.0 License
+This software is licensed under the PolyForm Noncommercial License 1.0.0.
+You may use, modify, and share it for non-commercial purposes only.
+Commercial use is strictly prohibited.
 ---

 # Nexa